Results for “legislation”

 Michigan lawmakers are proposing new legislation to address the state's literacy crisis, including bills that would require science of reading training for K-5 teachers and potentially bring back third-grade retention policies for struggling students.

-April 3, 2026·Michigan Capitol·3 sources - courts
+April 3, 2026·Michigan Capitol·3 sources - legislation

 Michigan Supreme Court Set to Hear Arguments on Withheld Bills Case as Senate Sues House Over Stalled Legislation